-EVALUATION OF THE REVIEW OF SIGNIFICANT TRADE
+EVALUATION OF THE REVIEW OF SIGNIFICANT TRADE [DECISION 13.67 (REV. COP14)]

 - 1. This document has been prepared by the Secretariat. - 2.
-At the 12th meeting of the Conference of the Parties (Santiago, 2002) the Animals and Plants Committees sought and received a mandate to develop terms of reference for an evaluation of the Review of Significant Trade.
-These terms of reference were proposed and adopted at the 13th meeting of the Conference of the Parties (Bangkok, 2004) and can be found in Annex 1 to the Decisions of the Conference of the Parties in effect after its 14th meeting (CoP14, The Hague, 2007).
+At the 12th meeting of the Conference of the Parties (CoP12, Santiago, 2002) the Animals and Plants Committees sought and received a mandate to develop terms of reference for an evaluation of the Review of Significant Trade.
+These terms of reference were proposed and adopted at the 13th meeting of the Conference of the Parties (Bangkok, 2004) and can be found in Annex 1 to the Decisions of the Conference of the Parties in effect after its 15th meeting (CoP15, Doha, 2010).
 For ease of reference, they are reproduced in Annex 1 to the present document. - 3.
 The terms of reference give the responsibility for overseeing the evaluation to the Animals and Plants Committees, with the help of an advisory working group comprising Committee members, Parties, the Secretariat and invited experts.
 The Secretariat is responsible for administering the evaluation and for reporting regularly on progress to the Committees.
 Whilst the evaluation was to commence after CoP14, there is no fixed time by which it must be concluded. - 4.
-The Animals and Plants Committees discussed this matter during their joint session on 19 April 2008 and provided some suggestions to the Secretariat on the composition of the advisory working group for the evaluation.
-The commencement of the evaluation is contingent on the availability of sufficient funds to ensure its completion and no such funds were available in April 2008.
-In October 2008, the European Commission made available USD 40,000 for the exercise.
-The Secretariat takes this opportunity to thank the European Commission for its generous contribution. - 5.
-On the basis of the suggestions from the Committees referred to above, the Secretariat proposes that the advisory working group comprise the following members: - a) Animals Committee: 1 member selected by the Committee - b) Plants Committee: 1 member selected by the Committee - c) Parties: Africa (4) Democratic Republic of the Congo Guinea Madagascar United Republic of Tanzania Asia (3) China Indonesia Islamic Republic of Iran
+The Animals and Plants Committees discussed this matter during a joint meeting on 19 April 2008 and gave to the Secretariat, as administrators of the evaluation, some general guidelines on its conduct and the composition of the advisory working group. - 5.
+At their 24th and 18th meetings respectively (AC24, Geneva, April 2009, and PC18, Buenos Aires, March 2009), the Animals and Plants Committees agreed on the composition of the advisory working group, as follows: - a) Animals Committee: Mr Thomas Althaus until CoP15 when a new representative would have to be appointed - b) Plants Committee: Mr Noel McGough c) Parties: